 Jim is also a Stage II (highest level) Certified USA Triathlon Race Director as well as a USAT certified Youth Race Director (certified in 2014).
 He has organized and/or officiated multisport races in Colorado, Utah, New Mexico, Arizona, New Jersey, Florida, Minnesota, Wisconsin and Wyoming.
 Mr. Flint has additionally competed in multisport races from Sprint level to Ironman level in Colorado, Wyoming, Oregon, Washington, Canada and Arizona.
 Mr. Flint volunteers his time as a support kayaker at several local triathlons and open water swimming events

 Contact Jim at firstname.lastname@example.org

-In addition to her passion for triathlon, Katie is an IT Project Manager by day, a wife and a mom of 2 which keeps her very challenged.
+In addition to her passion for triathlon, Katie is an IT Program Manager by day, a wife and a mom of 2 which keeps her very challenged.
 She understands the focus, planning and balance it takes to have a full life while trying to reach personal goals.
 She would love the opportunity to encourage you on your own personal fitness journey.

 Contact Katie at email@example.com

 Mike Butler grew up in New Jersey where he was captain of his high school wrestling team and achieved All American status as a Powerlifter in college.
 After earning his MBA from Rutgers University he began working in hotel management, which afforded him the opportunity to live and work in many states.
 In 1995 he was looking for a competitive outlet while living in Houston, TX and completed his first triathlon in August of that year without a clue to what he was doing.
 And as you can guess it was not a pleasant experience – hot and humid.
 From that first experience however, he was hooked.
 Mike has now completed over 50 races ranging from sprints to 70.3's, and feels that he has a lot to offer new triathletes.